scan2d

 • The bias is always removed before final energies are recorded so you can reuse surface.csv in downstream fitting or visualization scripts.

-• --freeze-links merges user freeze_atoms with detected link-H parents for PDB inputs, keeping extracted pockets rigid.
+• --freeze-links merges user freeze_atoms with detected link-H parents for PDB inputs, keeping extracted active site models rigid.

 geom: